 This list will help you start researching options for summer activities.
 There are many other programs available online and through local organizations.
 Have fun in your search and find something that interests you!

 CollegeMatch: Comprehensive list of summer opportunities divided into four categories: Summer Courses & Pre-College Programs, Independent Research Programs, Online Classes, and Community Service.
 Programs are categorized by subject where applicable, but many of them offer learning opportunities across a wide variety of disciplines.
+Use their Interactive AI to help generate a list of opportunities.

 Teen Life: A list of one-of-a-kind programs in all shapes and sizes — some are academically focused, others are skills-based, and still others are similar to a traditional summer camp experience.
 All of these programs offer vital enrichment opportunities for teens to expand their horizons.